adamlogan17/adamlogan17/README.md

 - 👋 Hi, I’m @adamlogan17
-- 👀 I’m interested in cybersecurity, machine learning, web development and general development
+- 👀 I’m interested in cybersecurity, machine learning, web development, cloud computing and general development
 - 🌱 I’m currently learning C++, Java, Python, HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on anything!
 - 📫 Reach me by messaging me on LinkedIn at www.linkedin.com/in/adamlogan42
+- 👀 Have a look at my website https://adam-logan-portfolio.netlify.app

 <!---
 adamlogan17/adamlogan17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.